Review: Icelandair Saga Lounge - Perfect for Unwinding

 Our Visit to Icelandair Saga Lounge

 During our recent trip to Iceland, we had the pleasure of visiting Icelandair Saga Lounge at Keflavik Airport before our flight to Helsinki by Finnair.
 We had secured our business class tickets using our accrued Finnair Plus points.
 Finnair does not have its lounge at Keflavik Airport.
-Still, in collaboration with its partner Icelandair, they provide access to this premium lounge service to their business class passengers.
-As a result, we were invited to enjoy the facilities of Icelandair Saga Lounge, free from any additional charges.
-This collaboration between the airlines not only serves the customers well but also optimizes the use of resources effectively, which promotes sustainable travel.
+Still, in collaboration with its partner Icelandair, they provide access to this premium lounge service for their business-class passengers.
+As a result, we were invited to use the Icelandair Saga Lounge facilities free of charge.
+This collaboration between the airlines not only serves the customers well but also optimises the use of resources effectively, which promotes sustainable travel.

 Impressions of Saga Lounge